kdgregory/log4j-aws-appenders/docs/jmx.md

 ## Enabling

-To enable JMX reporting you must register an instance of `com.kdgregory.log4j.aws.StatisticsMBean` with one or more MBeanServers.
-If you're using Log4J, you should register `HierarchyDynamicMBean` at the same time (for Logback, you enable JMX [in the configuration](https://logback.qos.ch/manual/jmxConfig.html)):
+To enable JMX reporting you must register an instance of `StatisticsMBean` with one or more MBeanServers.
+If you're using Log4J, you should register `HierarchyDynamicMBean` at the same time.

 ```
 ManagementFactory.getPlatformMBeanServer().createMBean(